Please note, nominations are now closed. We are pleased to announce our latest award winner below.

 The judging panel will consider the following core criteria:

-- Excellence in research, as evidenced with reference to originality and impact
+- excellence in research, as evidenced with reference to originality and impact

-- Quality of publications/patents/software
+- quality of publications/patents/software

-- Innovation
+- innovation

-- Collaborations and teamwork
+- collaborations and teamwork

-- Involvement with RSC community activities
+- community and advocacy activities

 Previous winners

-Current winner: Christoph Nitsche, Australian National University, Australia
+2023: Christoph Nitsche, Australian National University, Australia

 2022: Nir London, Weizmann Institute of Science, Israel